Fire and rescue services

 More information:

-Carjacking is common in high-risk areas in Port Moresby, Lae, and along the highway between Lae and Nadzab Airport, especially at night.
+Carjacking is common in Port Moresby, Lae, and along the highway between Lae and Nadzab Airport, especially at night.

 To stay safe on the roads: